How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 How Do I Protect My Digital Products From Being Stolen?

-While it's impossible to stop piracy completely, you can make it much more difficult.
-The goal is to add layers of protection as a deterrent.
+While it’s impossible to stop piracy completely, you can make it much more difficult:

-1. PDF Stamping: Use a service that automatically "stamps" each downloaded file with the buyer's unique email and order number.
-This is a powerful psychological barrier.
+1. PDF Stamping: Use a service that automatically stamps each downloaded file with the buyer’s unique email and order number.

-2. Secure Video Hosting: For courses, host videos on secure platforms like Kajabi or Teachable.
-They are built to prevent direct downloads.
+2. Secure Video Hosting: For courses, host videos on secure platforms like Kajabi or Teachable — they’re built to prevent direct downloads.

 Do I Need My Own Website to Start Selling?